mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Discussion.md

 In summary, it is of value to create spaces to leverage the potential of these in-between moments for participants.
 This a concept is developed later in this discussion.

+### The interaction of emergent / flexible deign practices and the collection of Game Design Patterns

+THIS SECTION SHOULD BE DEVELOPED.

+BRING IN A SUMMARY OF LEARNING FROM THE PREVIOUS CHAPTER ON GDPS.

+In the previous chapter we explored the use of GDPs as a possible response to the challenges to project work and the lack of domain specific frameworks.

+The nature of the framework provided by game play design patterns can be explored through the lens of agency and authenticity.

+They are authentic  -
+There is choice  - and interaction - contribution to the overall object.

 <!-- The use of double stimuli by larger groups of participants to break out of contradictions in activity and thus further their agency is conceptualised by Sannino in TADS [@sannino_principle_2015] -->

 <!-- ##### Relevant terms and concepts in their relevant scope  / focus